leveleragentic/leveler/README.md

 IMAP credentials are encrypted at rest using the operating system keychain (`safeStorage`).
 They are never sent to the renderer process or stored in plain text.

 If IMAP polling fails, Leverler backs off exponentially: 10s, 20s, 40s, up to a maximum of 5 minutes between retries.
 The backoff resets on a successful poll.

+### Trigger Queue

+When all agent slots are full, incoming triggers are queued (up to 20) rather than dropped.
+Queued triggers are processed automatically as running agents complete.
+The current queue depth is shown on the dashboard.

 ---